farukara/shownote/README.md

 # Show Note for Taskwarrior

 ## Overview
 "shownote" (or sn for short) adds note-taking functionality to Taskwarrior in macOS and Linux.
 It's not tested nor used on Windows.
-It requires on Taskwarrior to be installed first.
-Taskwarrior is a open source task management tool for terminals.
+It requires Taskwarrior to be installed first.
+Taskwarrior is an open source cli task manager for terminals.
 You can download it [here](https://taskwarrior.org/).

 Taskwarrior provides an annotation feature where you can write small notes.
 However it's not suitable for heavy note-taking.
 Enter "shownote".
-With show note you can add view delete a notes pertaining to a task on a totally different text file.
+With show note you can add view delete a notes file and attach it to a task.
 Each task will have its own note file.

 ## Installation
 ### Build from source you need [Go](https://go.dev/).
 - download this repo by:

     $ git clone https://github.com/farukara/shownote
-    cd show note
+    cd shownote
     make

 make runs go build and copies the executable binary "sn" to usr/local/bin